ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 activeNavItem: "notes"
 ---
 In October 2018 I quit my engineering job at Yelp.
 The 6.5 years I spent working there were amazing in many ways.
-I might go into this in a future Glassdoor review if I have time.
-The purpose of this post is to do a bit of retrospective on my interviewing experience (all of it: preparation phase, interviews, post-interview communication) and write down as many details/tips as I can while it's still fresh in my mind.
+The purpose of this post is to reflect on my interviewing experience (all of it: preparation phase, interviews, post-interview communication) and write down as many details/tips as I can while it's still fresh in my mind.
+Hopefully it's useful to somebody out there (you?) but if nothing else it'll surely be useful for me next time, when I'm on the job market again.

 Beware I'm not planning to half-ass this, so get cozy: this is a long read.

 # Resume

-* Do not attempt to list every single thing
-* Your resume is going to be less important than you think, depending on how you're going about generating leads (more on that later)
-* Make sure LinkedIn is up-to-date
+There are a lot of strong opinions out there about what should and shouldn't go into your resume.
+My experience, both as someone who screened hundreds of resumes and as someone who applied to tens of job postings is that **resumes are at best neutral**.
+If you have an awful resume you probably won't get responses when applying.
+If you fix your resume you'll probably get responses and that's the sweet spot.
+If you build an amazing resume you'll still get responses, but it won't help you in any other way.

+If you want to be effective with your time do not spend too much time on your resume.
+Give it the attention it deserves and move on quickly.
+It's much better to spend your time on generating leads, finding referrals or brushing up on your CS fundamentals (more on that later).

+That being said I'm not going to avoid answering.
+Here are the cardinal sins of resumes in my book:

+* Proprietary formats.
+Not everyone has Microsoft Word installed!
+Stick to PDF.
+* Grammar or spelling mistakes.
+Given the reduced number of words on a resume, seeing a grammar or spelling mistake is a huge red flag.
+* Labels such as "ninja", "hardcore", "guru" are an immediate turn-off
+* Dead links.
+If it's on your resume, it should work!

+Some other tips:

+* Keep it short!
+People reading your resumes have a limited time (typically 30 seconds to 1 minute per resume)
-* Check your online presence.
+* Check your online presence (Google yourself!).
 Time to freshen up your personal site if you have one, make sure to dust off old-looking things in your public Twitter, cleanup your Github, etc.

 # Lead Generation